DatJavaClass/UCFCECS_ALL_PYTHON_LOOPS/README.md

-# UCF Assisted Learnubg Lab Python Loops, Bv Victor S, Based on Python 2.
+# UCF Assisted Learning Lab Python Loops, Bv Victor S, Based on Python 2.
 Maybe compatible with future Verisions |Updated from 2011-2026 by Victor S|

 # Printing Patterns with Nested Loops in Python